 Applying for funding through SJTPO’s Local Safety Program requires applicants to follow an intuitive five-step, data driven process.
 The Project Application and this document (Program Guidance) direct applicants through that process.

-Within the current new transportation reauthorization bill, Moving Ahead for Progress in the 21st Century Act (MAP-21) greater emphasis has been placed on performance measurement and project evaluation; the HSIP is on the leading edge in addressing this demand.
+Within the current transportation reauthorization bill, Fixing America’s Surface Transportation (FAST) Act greater emphasis has been placed on performance measurement and project evaluation; the HSIP is on the leading edge in addressing this demand.
 To ensure the spirit of federal guidance is satisfied and that projects chosen are truly worthy investments, data drives the SJTPO Local Safety Program project development process in every step.